 Leaving them in a dedicated place or in their crate would help limit any potential damage to your property while you work with them on it.

-Separation anxiety – Any pet can get separation anxiety, and Shiba Inus are no exception.
+Any pet can get separation anxiety, and Shiba Inus are no exception.
 They may be fairly independent dogs but they still love and want their owner’s attention.
-Leave your Shiba in their crate with a video or music playing in the background can help calm their nerves.
+Leave your Shiba in a safe location, like their crate or a playpen, with a video or music playing in the background can help calm their nerves.

-To clean their teeth – The least common cause on the list but easily the most important.
-If you find your pet constantly chewing on soft things, such as carpet, curtains, or pillows, they may have some oral discomfort.
+The least common cause on the list, but easily the most important.
+If you find your pet constantly chewing on soft things, such as carpets, curtains, or pillows, they may have some oral discomfort.
 If you notice this becoming a habit you should contact your vet to get their professional opinion.

-Just do your best to not use your dog’s creation or space as a punishment, the last thing you want them to think is that they are in trouble.
+Just do your best not to use your dog’s crate or “space” as a punishment, the last thing you want them to think is that they are in trouble.
 That may actually lead to things getting worse or them doing their best to keep their distance from you.

 Bad habits can rear their ugly head at any time, place, or age.
 Just use me and my Shiba Inu, Faith, as an example.